-I.3 Current and Capital Account Balances in the 1990s and Now
+I.3 Current and Capital Account Balances in the 1990s and Now assessing economies' international position.

-The crises of the 1990s were preceded by balance-of-payments difficulties.
-Figures 3 and 4 present graphs of measures that are often the focus of concern when assessing economies' international position.
 Figure 3 shows annual data on net private capital flows as a percent of gross domestic product (GDP).
 The graph clearly shows a shift in the pattern of these flows before and after the crises of the 1990s.
 For example, all the Asian Crisis economies experienced large private capital inflows prior to the crises, and in the crisis year (shown by the date of the currency devaluation in the graphs) a dramatic reversal.
 Since that time period, these economies (except for Korea in 1998) have experienced lower level of private capital inflows or net private outflows.
 This evidence suggests that a build-up of obligations to foreigners in these economies is either reversed or moderated since the 1990s.